Shopify/ruby-style-guide/README.md

 ## Comments

-* Good comments focuses on the reader of the code, by helping them understand the code.
+* Good comments focus on the reader of the code, by helping them understand the code.
 The reader may not have the same understanding, experience and knowledge as you.
 As a writer, take this into account.

 * A big problem with comments is that they can get out of sync with the code easily.
-When refactoring code, refactor the surrounding comments are refactored as well.
+When refactoring code, refactor the surrounding comments as well.

 * Write good copy, and use proper capitalization and punctuation.